cloud-infra-engineer/IGA--Identity-Lifecycle-Lab/README.md

 This demonstrates the core mechanic of automated provisioning: identity data flows one-way from the authoritative HR source, through midPoint's governance and transformation layer, out to the target directory — with no manual account creation required at any point in the chain.

+**Mover workflow:**

+The Mover stage of the JML lifecycle covers an existing employee changing department or role, rather than joining or leaving the organisation.
+This lab's SimplifyHR portal only supports adding a new employee (Joiner) and terminating one (Leaver) — there's no function to edit an existing employee's department, so this stage isn't backed by screenshots the way Joiner and Leaver are.
+The process itself, however, is identical in principle to what's already been demonstrated twice in this lab: change the employee's department in HR, run the reconciliation task in the IGA engine (scheduled automatically in a real enterprise environment, rather than run manually as in this lab), then confirm the change has taken effect — both on the identity inside the IGA engine, and on the corresponding account in the target directory, whether that's OpenLDAP, Active Directory, or any other directory service.
+The mechanism doesn't change based on which specific tools are involved; what matters is that a change at the authoritative source cascades through to the target automatically, without manual account editing at either end.
+The business risk this addresses is access creep: without an automated Mover process, an employee who changes role typically keeps their old access indefinitely, accumulating permissions beyond what their current role requires — a common and significant finding in access audits.

 **Leaver workflow:** Built out the second stage of the Joiner-Mover-Leaver lifecycle — the Leaver process — which follows this flow:

 An employee's status is changed to Terminated directly in the HR source (SimplifyHR) — the same authoritative source used for the Joiner event.